Folkestone Groomers Directory

 Environmental Control is Critical

-Fungal spores can survive for months in the environment.
-This means that treating the dog alone isn't enough—vets will also advise clients to disinfect the dog's environment thoroughly.[5]
+Fungal spores can survive for months in your home.
+This means that treating your dog alone isn't enough—your vet will likely advise you to disinfect your dog's environment thoroughly.[5]

-• Wash grooming clothing - use hot water and consider a fungicidal laundry additive
+• Wash all bedding - use hot water (60°C or above) and consider a fungicidal laundry additive

-• Clean the workspace thoroughly - fungal spores can linger on surfaces for months
+• Vacuum thoroughly - fungal spores can linger in carpets and soft furnishings for months

 The Serious Safety Risks of Oral Ketoconazole

 Oral ketoconazole carries a significant risk of liver toxicity (hepatotoxicity), which is why it requires strict veterinary supervision and monitoring.
-This isn't something groomers need to manage directly, but understanding the risks helps explain why vets are so cautious with this drug.
+Understanding these risks helps explain why your vet will want regular check-ups and blood tests if your dog needs this medication.

 Liver Damage: The Main Risk